Calendar of Events

 Pierson Playdate

 Looking for a place for your little one to play on chilly winter days?
-Join us in Town Hall for fun, frolic, and friendship for both littles and their parents/caretakers.
-Appropriate for ages 2 to 4.
-No advanced registration necessary.
+Join us in Town Hall for fun, frolic, and friendship for both littles and their parents/caregivers Appropriate for ages 2 to 4.

 Noontime Poetry Reading Society